MSLNZ/msl-equipment/docs/config.rst

        <!--
          Specify the database that contains the information required to connect to the equipment.
-Unlike the <equipment_registers> tag that allows multiple <register> tags you can only specify a single Connection database -->
+You can create as many <equipment_connections> tags as you want -->
        <equipment_connections>
          <path>Z:\QUAL\Equipment\Equipment Register.xls</path>